 Summary – should you try it?

 PS: I love DuoLingo for being accessible for people all around the world also those in need!
-You can watch DuoLingo documentary about the impact of language and education on the lives of Syrian refugees in Turkey and Jordan.
+You can watch the DuoLingo documentary about the impact of language and education on Syrian refugees’ lives in Turkey and Jordan.

-Disclaimer: I know that 10 days is too little for a in-depth test.
-I don’t asses the overcomes of my learning but only the general experience and some content.
+Disclaimer: I know that ten days is too little for an in-depth test.
+I don’t assess the overcomes of my learning but only the broad experience and some content.